 There are several ways to generate output from your QGIS session.
-We have discussed one already in section परियोजनाएं, saving as a project file.
+We have discussed one already in section Projects, saving as a project file.
 Here is a sampling of other ways to produce output files:

-- Menu option Project $\rightarrow \stackrel{\text{Save as Image}}{=}$ solution opens a file dialog where you select the name, path and type of image (PNG or JPG format).
-A world file with extension PNGW or JPGW saved in the same folder georeferences the image. - Menu option Project $\rightarrow$ DXF Export ... opens a dialog where you can define the 'Symbology mode', the 'Symbology scale' and vector layers you want to export to DXF. - Menu option Project $\rightarrow \square$ New Print Composer opens a dialog where you can lay out and print the current map canvas (see section Print Composer).
+- Menu option Project → Save as Image opens a file dialog where you select the name, path and type of image (PNG,JPG and many other formats).
+A world file with extension PNGW or JPGW saved in the same folder georeferences the image. - Menu option $Project \rightarrow DXF \ Export \dots$ opens a dialog where you can define the 'Symbology mode', the 'Symbology scale' and vector layers you want to export to DXF.
+Through the 'Symbology mode' symbols from the original QGIS Symbology can be exported with high fidelity. - Menu option Project → □ New Print Composer opens a dialog where you can layout and print the current map canvas (see section Print Composer).